kuzzleio/documentation/src/core/1/plugins/plugin-context/accessors/sdk/index.md

 Also, the low-level [query](/sdk/js/6/core-classes/kuzzle/query/) method is available for use.

 ::: info
-The embedded SDK methods does not trigger [API events](/core/1/plugins/guides/events/api-events) or [request:on* events](/core/1/plugins/guides/events/request-on-authorized).
+The embedded SDK methods do not trigger [API events](/core/1/plugins/guides/events/api-events) or [request:on* events](/core/1/plugins/guides/events/request-on-authorized).
 :::

 ### Request context